playBit1/Medminder/README.md

 If you want to run the MedMinder application locally, follow these steps:

-1. Clone the repository: `git clone https://github.com/playBit1/Medminder.git`
+1. Clone the repository: ```bash git clone https://github.com/playBit1/Medminder.git```
-2. Change to the project directory: `cd Medminder`
+3. Change to the project directory: `cd Medminder`
-3. Install dependencies: `npm install`
+4. Install dependencies: `npm install`
-4. Start the development server: `npm start`
+5. Start the development server: `npm start`
-5. Open your web browser and navigate to `http://localhost:3000` to access the application.
+6. Open your web browser and navigate to `http://localhost:3000` to access the application.

 ## Support and Resources